Protocol and the Control Hidden Inside Decentralization

 Protocol Power

 Protocol power is quiet because it looks like compatibility.
-TCP/IP, DNS, HTML, routing tables, file formats, authentication standards, application programming interfaces, platform policies, and model endpoints all promise interoperability.
+IP, DNS, HTML, routing policy, file formats, authentication standards, API schemas, platform policies, model endpoints, and agent tool registries all promise interoperability.
 They also impose grammar.

 Decentralization Is Not Escape

 Protocol is most useful when it punctures the romance of decentralization.
 A distributed network can still be governed.
-It may be governed less by a throne and more by standards bodies, root zones, browser vendors, cloud providers, identity layers, app stores, moderation APIs, security certificates, model providers, and defaults that ordinary users never inspect.
+It may be governed less by a throne and more by standards bodies, root-zone processes, browser vendors, cloud providers, identity layers, app stores, certificate authorities, API gateways, model providers, and defaults that ordinary users never inspect.

 The 2004 review in Neural read Galloway this way: technical standards enable large-scale infrastructure while also shaping the forms of expression that can appear inside it.
 That is the right emphasis.
 A protocol is not only a pipe.
 It is a social filter that has been made operational.